firstbatchxyz/dkn-compute-node/README.md

 cp .env.example .env
 ```

+> [!NOTE]
+>
+> `DKN_ADMIN_PUBLIC_KEY` is used to verify that the tasks are given by certain nodes, so that your node does not work for tasks given to the network by untrusted people.
+You don't need to change this, simply copy and paste it to your `.env`.

 ### 3. Prepare Ethereum Wallet

 Dria makes use of the same Ethereum wallet, that is the recipient of your hard-earned rewards!
 Place your private key at `DKN_WALLET_SECRET_KEY` in `.env` without the 0x prefix.
 It should look something like: